 Pico de gallo is a fresh tomato salsa that makes a daily appearance on many Mexican tables.
-It is used on tacos, served with enchiladas and quesadillas, and a great companion to all kinds of grilled foods.
-But truly it’s the perfect partner to pretty much any Mexican or simply cooked food.
+It is used on tacos, served on enchiladas and quesadillas, and is a great companion to all kinds of grilled foods.
+But truly, it’s the perfect partner for pretty much any Mexican or simply cooked food.
 Not to mention the best dipper for tortilla chips ever.

-Tomatoes – the starring ingredient in this fresh tomato salsa.
+- Tomatoes – The starring ingredient in this fresh tomato salsa.
 Make sure your tomatoes are nicely ripe for the best flavor.
-Traditionally pico de gallo is made with red tomatoes, but you are certainly welcome to play with other colors, or heirloom tomatoes.
+Traditionally, this salsa is made with red tomatoes, but you are certainly welcome to play with other colors or heirloom tomatoes.

-Jalapeno pepper – the hot pepper brings the heat!
-Se below for information about seeding the pepper.
+- Jalapeño pepper – The hot pepper brings the heat!
+See below for information about seeding the pepper.
 You can also use a serrano pepper if you like.

-Cilantro – this is the traditional fresh herb used in pico de gallo.
-Start with two tablespoons, and add more if you like.
+- Cilantro – This is the traditional fresh herb used in pico de gallo.
+Start with 2 tablespoons, and add more if you like.
 Some folks like a very strong cilantro presence, while others like a milder herb flavor.
 Yes, if you have cilantro haters in your family, you could skip it, but it is a non-negotiable ingredient in authentic pico de gallo.
 Only use fresh here!

 Pico de Gallo: The quintessential fresh tomato salsa from Mexico, chunky with tomatoes, hot peppers, cilantro and onions.Tweet This

-Pico de gallo translates to “rooster’s beak” or “beak of rooster”.
-The name may have come from the act of pinching one’s fgfingers together like a rooster’s beak to eat the chopped mixture, but that’s not clear.
+It translates to “rooster’s beak” or “beak of rooster.”
+The name may have come from the act of pinching one’s fingers together like a rooster’s beak to eat the chopped mixture, but that’s not clear.
 But there are no roosters involved in the making of this salsa!

 That’s up to you!
-This recipe calls for a jalapeno pepper, though you can use a serrano if you like.
-Most of the heat in a hot pepper resides I the seeds, so if you remove all of the seeds you will just have the mild heat from the flesh of the pepper.
-Leave in some seeds more a nbit more heat, and feel free to leave in all the seeds if you are looking for a super spicy salsa!
+This recipe calls for a jalapeño pepper, though you can use a serrano if you like.
+Most of the heat in a hot pepper resides in the seeds, so if you remove all of the seeds, you will just have mild heat from the flesh of the pepper.
+Leave in some seeds for a bit more heat, and feel free to leave in all the seeds if you are looking for a super spicy salsa!

 This salsa is best served on the day it was made, though it will last for several days in a tightly sealed container in the refrigerator.